-Before you upload them to your site – resize them so they are web ready as Google dislikes bloated images that take too long to load.
+Before you upload them to your site – resize them so they are ready for your ecommerce website design, as Google dislikes bloated images that take too long to load.
 Also, give your images descriptive names that are keyword rich, as this will help your SEO.

 Freelancer Editing – £20

 Total = £75 (Tripod + White Backdrop + Reflector + Freelancer Editing)

 Great imagery is critical to your website design – but creating that great imagery doesn’t have to be hard.
 You’re passionate about your products and you want them to be seen in the best possible light.
 Hopefully, this guide will help you do just that.

 Are you thinking about setting up an ecommerce website design?
 Then get in touch with us at DotGO.
 We are a UK website design company and we’ve been designing affordable website designs for the last 17 years.
 Contact us to today find out how we can get your ecommerce site up and running.

 Do you own an E-commerce website but feel like you are not getting the most out of the tools at your disposal?
 Feeling a bit confused over some features?
 If so, don't worry - we've got you covered all the way.